A week to remember for the NFL

 Goodell, the team executives, and the players association need to develop and implement a league-wide, prevention-intervention program after things settle down.
 I’m sure they have access to basic resources, but they obviously need to do more planning.

-This past week could be known as a week to forget, but I hope everyone involved in the NFL will use the revelations of this past week as points of discussion to make well-thought solutions to these problems.
+This past week could be known as a week to forget, but I hope that everyone involved in the NFL will use the revelations of this past week as points of discussion to make well-thought solutions to these problems.